-Scheduled to be released in August.
+Scheduled to be released in November.

 A great character needs a great world.

-When the devil changes the rules of the world and engages Sam as a bounty hunter, the story picks up and the funny but dull heroes start showing their inner qualities and resourcefulness.
-Without the new world order, there is no story.
+When the devil changes the rules of the world and engages Sam as a bounty hunter, the story picks up and the funny but dull heroes start showing their integrity and resourcefulness.

 The world is everything, isn't it?